Mould vs Mildew: How to Tell the Difference (Field Guide)

 Do not attempt to scrub mould off drywall or wood with bleach.
 Bleach is mostly water; the chlorine cannot penetrate the porous surface to kill the roots, meaning you are simply watering the mould and ensuring it returns aggressively.
 Furthermore, scrubbing dry mould blasts millions of toxic spores into your breathing air.

-Professional remediation involves:
+Professional mould remediation under IICRC S520 involves:

 - Erecting heavy poly-sheeting containment barriers.